haskellfoundation/certification-syllabi/brainstorming.md

 well-formedness of types, e.g. reason about the fact that `Maybe -> Int` is ill-formed, or `instance Functor [Int]` does not make sense.

+DB: These two well-formedness examples are exactly why I think it might be worth considering kinds for inclusion in the beginner syllabus / test.
+If you know the kind of the relevant types, it becomes trivial to answer why those examples are not well-formed.
+If you don't know about kinds, you won't have the language to really discuss the question.
+Should this concept be considered beginner vs intermediate?
+I don't know.
+But I do consider Monad, Functor, and MonadTrans to be essential concepts for commercial Haskell use.

 ### Lists, List comprehensions, etc

 ### Laziness